Qualcomm accuses Apple of stealing its secrets to help Intel | MarketScreener

 The San Diego County lawsuit is unfolding amid a wide-ranging legal dispute in which Apple has accused Qualcomm of unfair patent licensing practices.
 Qualcomm, the world’s largest mobile phone chipmaker, has in turn accused Apple of patent infringement.

-Qualcomm provided modem chips for the iPhone, which helped the device connect to wireless data networks.
-Starting with the iPhone 7, Apple began using Intel modem chips in some of its models.
+Qualcomm told investors in July it believed its modem chips were completely removed from the newest generation of iPhones released this month, leaving Intel as the sole supplier.
+Teardowns of the new devices have so far confirmed that Intel is supplying the modem chips.

-Qualcomm has told investors in July that it believes its modem chips have been completely removed from the newest generation of iPhones, which were released this month, leaving Intel as the sole supplier.
-Tear downs of the new devices have so far confirmed that Intel is supplying modem chips.
+But during the years when Apple used Qualcomm modems, Qualcomm provided Apple access to its confidential software tools to help Apple integrate the modems into the iPhone, Qualcomm's suit alleges.

 "In fact, it apparently improved Intel chipsets to the point where Apple decided to divert some of Qualcomm's Apple-based business to Intel," Qualcomm wrote in its filing.